You cannot copy content of this website, your IP is being recorded

 – Teeth Grinding or Clenching — Many people believe that stress is the main cause of TMJ disorder, but this is only partially correct; it is the effects of the stress that cause problems in the temporomandibular joints, such as through muscle tension and clenching or grinding teeth.
 Clenching and grinding can lead to TMJ disorder over time as these actions place a great deal of stress on the joints and teeth.
 Although lifestyle changes are often encouraged, there are effective dental solutions that can help alleviate immediate pain and prevent the grinding and clenching that is causing the TMJ disorder.

 – Joint Injury — An injury to the joint or jaw is another common cause of TMJ disorder; even an injury to the surrounding muscles can lead to pain.
-A traumatic impact to the head can dislocate the disk between the ball and socket of the temporomandibular joint or the jaw can be moved out of proper alignment.
+A traumatic impact to the head can dislocate the disk between the ball and socket of the temporomandibular joint, or the jaw can be moved out of proper alignment.
 In cases where an injury is involved, once the body heals from the trauma, pain may resolve on its own.
 Other times, the injury can do permanent damage and must be addressed by a TMJ dentist in order to find lasting relief.

 – Arthritis — Just like joints elsewhere in the body, the temporomandibular joints can be affected by arthritis, including osteoarthritis and rheumatoid arthritis.
 These types of arthritis may attack the TMJ, causing one or both of the joints to slowly deteriorate over time.
 Since arthritis is a degenerative condition, the symptoms are not likely to reverse themselves or improve without medical intervention.